Mont Cenis Pass Railway: Snow blockage, November 1868

-From 7 to 10 November 1868 there was a heavy fall of snow and also a locomotive broke down.
+From 7 to 10 November 1868, there was a heavy fall of snow, and a locomotive broke down.
 The covered ways were still incomplete despite the pleas from Valentine Graeme Bell.
-This led to some delays but only one train was cancelled.
-In March 1869 a train was blocked by snow drifts.
+This led to some delays, but only one train was cancelled.
+In March 1869, a train was blocked by snow drifts.
 The mail was carried on by sledge but also was overwhelmed by an avalanche.
-The driver escaped but it took two days to recover the mail.
+The driver escaped, but it took two days to recover the mail.

-General Meeting February 1869
+General meeting, February 1869

-At a general meeting in February 1869 the operating accounts from 15 June to 31 October 1868 showed that the expenses were 73 per cent of receipts.
-However, the Balance Sheet for 31 October 1868 showed shareholders funds: £155,550, debentures £180,750, loans £17,500 and creditors £65,487.
+At a general meeting in February 1869, the operating accounts from 15 June to 31 October 1868 showed that the expenses were 73% of receipts.
+However, the Balance Sheet for 31 October 1868 showed shareholders' funds £155,550, debentures £180,750, loans £17,500, and creditors £65,487.
 Creditors in France had agreed to defer payment, secured against the operating profit.
 The likelihood of the shareholders getting their money back was slim.
 The Duke of Sutherland and Jervoise Smith resigned.
 The Duke, having presided over a failure, may have felt that honour required his resignation.
 Furthermore, he was chairman of the Sutherland Railway.
 This too had run out of funds after opening from Bonar Bridge to Golspie in April 1868.
 He himself funded the next section.
 Brassey kept in touch with the MCR and provided funds when the creditors got difficult.

 Further developments

 In 1869, weekly receipts increased fairly steadily from £700 to £1700 before dropping to £1000 during the winter.
-Edward Whymper used the railway in 1869 and he describes the journey in his book Scrambles amongst the Alps.
+Edward Whymper used the railway in 1869, and he describes the journey in his book Scrambles amongst the Alps.
 A test Indian Mail delivery was carried on 15 October.
-It arrived at Susa 67 minutes late but the MCR clawed back 57 of them.
+It arrived at Susa 67 minutes late, but the MCR clawed back 57 of them.
 It soon became a regular service.